Vietnam.vn - Nền tảng quảng bá Việt Nam

 Therefore, if young people today want to progress, they must learn new and good things not only in science and technology but also in the cultures of other countries.

 This is how the Japanese and Koreans became the dragons and tigers of Asia.
-Vietnam wants to develop only in Phan Chu Trinh's way: Learning is the best.
-The things he mentioned such as "Enlightening the people - strengthening the people's spirit - improving the people's livelihood" are also based on the foundation of learning as the first factor.
+Vietnam wants to develop only in the way of Phan Chu Trinh: Better to study.
+The things he mentioned such as “Enlighten the people, strengthen the people’s spirit, improve the people’s livelihood” are also based on the foundation of studying as the first factor.

 Hoạt động quảng bá văn hóa Việt Nam tại Pháp. (Ảnh: Hoàng Trang)